pl apacze

 Monitoring Apache Kafka in a production environment is crucial for many reasons, both in terms of ensuring the reliability and performance of the system and minimising downtime in case of problems.
 Among them, we can distinguish the following issues:

-Monitoring helps understand how Kafka resources are utilised and where bottlenecks may occur.
-This allows for more efficient performance optimisation and resource management.
+Monitoring helps understand how Kafka resources are used and where potential bottlenecks may appear.
+This enables performance optimization and more efficient resource management.

 Early detection of problems, such as delays in processing, Kafka broker overload, or network issues, is crucial for maintaining the continuity of the system's operation.
 Rapid identification and resolution of problems minimises negative impact on business operations.